GerGodfrey/HackerGrant/README.md

 The Platform consists of the following main components:
-1.	**C1:** This displays the main concerts and provides various search options to find other available events.
+1.	**Scaffold.eth** This displays the main concerts and provides various search options to find other available events.
-2.	**C2:** To ensure compliance with the established requirements, users will be required to log in to Spotify to verify their affinity with the artist.
+2.	**NEXT.js** To ensure compliance with the established requirements, users will be required to log in to Spotify to verify their affinity
-3.	**C3:** Once authenticated, users can choose their preferred show and select a specific date on which the artist will perform.
+3.	**Nouns:** Once authenticated, users can choose their preferred show and select a specific date on which the artist will perform.
-4.	**C4:** After choosing the date, users can select the preferred zone and seat within the event venue.
+4.	**Quicknode:** After choosing the date, users can select the preferred zone and seat within the event venue.
-5.	**C5:** Once the selections are complete, users will proceed to make the corresponding payment to acquire the chosen tickets.
+5.	**Langchain** Once the selections are complete, users will proceed to make the corresponding payment to acquire the chosen tickets.
-Additionally, from the home screen, users who have purchased tickets in the pre-sale will be able to access additional features such as transportation, lockers, and mobile device chargers utilizing the Internet of Things (IoT).
-6. **C6** This bot provides in-venue, real world feedback and functionalities.
-As of now, we can control a local plug, used as reference of having charging spots available for premium users in the venue, and another remote plug used to refer to the ability to use a locker for in-venue storage.
-This implements the substrate/robonomics network and is one of our most valuable components.
+6. **WordID** This bot provides in-venue, real world feedback and functionalities.
+As of now, we can control a local plug, used as
+7. **Airstack** Th
+8. **Polygon** Th

 ## Our Source
 1. Web Page: https://hackergrant-gergodfrey.vercel.app/